 Another great pick for a great-tasting espresso is from Lavazza.
 The mild Central American beans are blended with sweet Indonesian beans and then the Brazilian beans are added to make the resulting drink smooth.
 All in all, Lavazza super crema is a balanced batch of beans with a full rich taste that is naturally sweet and creamy.

 These are Medium Dark roast which makes them less oily, and a perfect fit for super-automatic espresso machines.
 If you are a fan of specialty drinks like Latte or Cappuccino, try this and you will be a die-hard fan.
 These are rich dark brown in color and have an excellent aroma if you love to smell your coffee.

 Origin: Africa, Indonesia, Central & South America Roast: Medium

-Kicking Horse has long been in the coffee business from years and really knows what it takes to produce great tasting blends.
+Kicking Horse has long been in the coffee business for years and really knows what it takes to produce great-tasting blends.
 If you are a die-hard coffee lover, then you might already have tasted the various blends from this brand.
 If not, then do it, man, you still have to gain the coffee experience.